You aren't alone if you have ever wondered what fountain pen lingo such as filling systems or nibs mean.

 Best Cartridge Fountain Pen

 The best entry level cartridge pen is the Pilot Metropolitan.
-Affordable, easy to use, and heralded by beginner fountain pen users and fountain pen enthusiasts alike, the Metropolitan is one of the best go-to fountain pens out there.
+Affordable, easy to use, and heralded by beginner fountain pen users and enthusiasts alike, the Metropolitan is one of the best go-to pens out there.

-Luckily, a large majority of fountain pens take cartridges so your options are near endless to find a cartridge pen that you like at any price point.
+Luckily, a large majority of fountain pens take cartridges.
+As a result, your options are near endless to find a cartridge pen that you like at any price point.